PeterAjaaa/rustic/README.md

 - Locate the "Packages" on the left side of the page.

-- CLick on that and download the appropriate package for your operating system.
+- Click on that and download the appropriate package for your operating system (.exe for Windows, and the executable without an extension for Linux).

 ## Building